jim-schwoebel/allie/augmentation/video_augmentation/readme.md

 ## Getting started

-Here is a way to quickly augment a file of video files:
+Here is a way to quickly augment a folder of video files:
 ```
 cd ~
 cd allie/features/video_augmentation